paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2017-06-30-patterns_day.md

     What are the underlying methods that enable a predictable means of connection in our work?
 Is it perhaps story, which we heard about earlier today, or something more tangible?
 - image: /images/2017/06/patterns_day/23.png
   notes: |
     If I’m honest, I think the discussion around design systems is starting to suffer a little from a lack of clarity.
-Terms like ‘style guide’, ‘component library’ and ‘design language’ are used interchangeably, when more formal definitions are possible.
+Terms like *style guide*, *component library* and *design language* are used interchangeably, when more formal definitions are possible.
 Yes, naming things is hard, but maintaining the same name for things appears to be harder still!

     This confusion also affected our understanding of patterns and components – [there’s a difference](https://medium.com/eightshapes-llc/2ce778cbe4e8)!